Levelling Boards For Flooring

 Levelling boards and underlayments serve similar functions, but are not the same thing:

 • Levelling Board – Levelling boards are primarily used to create a flat and smooth surface above the subfloor so that the final installation will be without any imperfections.
 They can be made of plywood, OSB or even specialised MDF boards.
-They are best used when there are clear problems with the subfloor, as this is often an easier solution than having work done on the floor itself.
+Levelling boards are a specially designed solution for uneven surfaces.

 • Underlayment – Underlayments serve more as a barrier between the floor and the subfloor, rather than a support, although they can also have that functionality.
-Each underlayment has a main feature, whether that be comfort, sound reduction, insulation, moisture protection and more.
+Each underlayment has a main feature: comfort, sound reduction, insulation, moisture protection, and more.

-There are several factors that dictate which levelling board you should get.
+Several factors dictate which levelling board you should get.

-• Nature of the Imperfections – If you have minor imperfections, you should only need a thin levelling board.
-This of course means that major imperfections will require a thick board.
+• Nature of the imperfections – If you have minor imperfections, you should only need a thin levelling board, between 3-5mm thick.
+But if you have more moderate imperfections, such as small dips or uneven cracks, you will probably need a thicker board, from 5mm up to 9mm.
 That being said, if there are significant depressions across the subfloor or height differences, you may need to use multiple layers.

-• Type of Finished Flooring – The heavier the flooring material, the thicker and stronger the levelling boards you will need.
+• Type of Finished Flooring – Typically, the heavier the flooring type you’re applying over the levelling boards, the thicker boards you’ll need.

 • Load-Bearing Requirements – Depending on the room, and what will be placed in it, you may require a strong foundation.
 For example, a kitchen is full of heavy appliances that will weigh on the floor.

 • Transition to Adjacent Rooms – Doorways and transitions must be kept in mind.
-If you don’t properly calculate how much the levelling board will raise the flooring up, then you might create a blockage or a tripping hazard in these areas.
+If you don’t properly calculate how much the levelling board will raise the flooring, then you might create a blockage or a tripping hazard in these areas.

 Whether or not your levelling boards will be underfloor heating compatible will entirely depend on the material it’s made from.